-The three year international project (2015-18) is funded by the National Science Center of Poland (NCN).
-The aim is to study the phenomenon of aggregations of city-based high technology firms, particularly those able to support creative media clusters.
-Our hypothesis is the continuing convergence of media, communications, and other creative forms calls for new alliances and partnerships.
+The four year international project (2015-2019) was funded by the National Science Center of Poland (NCN).
+The aim was to study the phenomenon of aggregations of city-based high technology firms, particularly those able to support creative media clusters.
+Our hypothesis was the continuing convergence of media, communications, and other creative forms calls for new alliances and partnerships.
 Fluctuating socio-economic conditions and digital production practices require adaptive institutional structures and processes.
 For the public service project to prosper in such conditions indicates adjustments to the organisational frameworks that are currently found in public service media firms.

-We are critically examining the internal organisational systems of ten cities in North America and Europe.
+The goal was to examine the internal culture and practices of high-end technology clusters.
+The project also aimed at identifying the people, values, and processes evident in such creative aggregations that might enable public service media to operate effectively as creative public service media clusters.
+We therefore critically examined the internal organisational systems of ten cities in North America and Europe.
 Each have a growing cluster of creative firms – often small to medium-sized businesses but not exclusively.
-These clusters of creative businesses are experimenting with technology.

-We are using mixed methods (interviews, observations and analysis of documents and news reports) to analyse our case study; the phenomenon of high technology clusters.
-In each city we are looking at the internal organisational culture such as the skills-base, customs, values, and practices.
-We are also looking at the ‘connective tissue’ of the cluster: the knowledge exchange systems, internet and cloud services, social spaces (cafes/pubs/hangouts), travel systems, and partnership structures (museums, galleries, universities).
-Lastly, we will consider the contextual factors such as the geographical location and the national and local policy affecting the growth and stability of each cluster.
+We used mixed methods (interviews, analysis of documents and news reports and observations) to analyse our case study; the phenomenon of high technology clusters.
+In each city we looked at the internal organisational culture such as the skills-base, customs, values, and practices.
+We are examined the ‘connective tissue’ of the cluster: the knowledge exchange systems, internet and cloud services, social spaces (cafes/pubs/hangouts), travel systems, and partnership structures (museums, galleries, universities).
+Lastly, we considered the contextual factors such as the geographical location and the national and local policy affecting the growth and stability of each cluster.